Last modified: 10th of November 2021

 Development process & release management

 All our developer team members are trained regularly on security and best development practices as a whole.
 However, several assigned developers, positioned in key areas, have received and keep receiving extra training on security.
+Internally we call them “security experts”.
 Together these security experts protect the security of the complete system.

 UbiOps communicates its information security policy to all personnel, requiring employees to sign non-disclosure agreements, and provides ongoing privacy and security training.

-The UbiOps platform is developed using secure development standards.
+The UbiOps platform is developed using modern version control standards.
 This means that great care is taken on logging changes and versions of the source code.
 Errors or bugs can be traced back through version history.
 The source code is also split into multiple parts, this eases access control and provides a separation of concerns.

 Access control